 - There were arrangements for planning and monitoring the number and mix of staff needed.
 There was an effective system in place for dealing with surges in demand.
-For example, the service had a system for managing inappropriate referrals, and ensuring they were signposted to suitable services. - The service employed sessional GPs for the operation of the service.
-The service did not have a formalised induction programme for clinical staff but had recently updated their staff handbook and made this available to all staff.
-Clinical and non-clinical staff employed in the service were sessional, and most worked in NHS GP practices as their substantive roles. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention.
+For example, the service had a system for managing inappropriate referrals, and ensuring they were signposted to suitable services.
+Since January 2021, the service has also started completing performance reports showing practices their usage of the Hub service which they have found has increased uptake. - There was an effective induction system for temporary staff tailored to their role.
+The service had a staff handbook, which made this available to all staff, and induction processes were followed when new staff joined the service.
+Clinical and non-clinical staff employed in the service were sessional, and most worked in local NHS GP practices as their substantive roles. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention.
 They knew how to identify and manage patients with severe infections, for example sepsis.
 The service maintained a stock of medicines for treating medical emergencies in line with published guidance.
-They had a defibrillator on site but did not hold medical oxygen.
-However, they purchased and provided assurance that they had oxygen on their site within a week of our inspection. - Staff told patients when to seek further help.
+They had a defibrillator and medical oxygen on site, which may be needed as part of treatment of medical emergencies. - Staff told patients when to seek further help.
 They advised patients what to do if their condition got worse. - When there were changes to services or staff the service assessed and monitored the impact on safety.